Assessment

 If you want to find out more visit the Welsh PHB Hunters Facebook page.
 They welcome any support, wherever you live and are currently looking for people who have experienced agency care to participate in an article they are writing.
 If you’re interested send them a message here.

-Can I afford to work?
+Access to work?

 confused